I’m not going to lie or sugarcoat things. Preparing for a disaster does require money. However, it probably doesn’t cost as much as you think.

 How Much Do You Need to Buy?

-It is difficult to figure out how much emergency food to buy because serving sizes are so confusing.
-To simplify things, I’ve made a chart below with typical serving sizes.
+It is difficult to figure out how much emergency food to buy because serving sizes are confusing.
+I’ve made a chart below with typical serving sizes to simplify things.

 How Much Food Total for 90 Days?